jgoizueta/flt/README.txt

 specification.
 Then an efficient implementation could be written, for example by using a C extension wrapper around the decNumber library.

+The documentation for this package is available at http://ruby-decimal.rubyforge.org/

+The code is at http://github.com/jgoizueta/ruby-decimal/

 == Standars compliance.

 Decimal pretends to be conformant to the General Decimal Arithmetic Specification